Inspector Morse

-Morse presents, to some, a reasonably sympathetic personality, despite his sullen and snobbish temperament, with a classic Jaguar Mark 2 (a Lancia in the early novels), a thirst for English real ale, and a love of classical music (especially opera and Wagner), poetry, art and cryptic crossword puzzles.
-In his later career he is usually assisted by Sergeant Robbie Lewis.
-Morse's partnership and formal friendship with Lewis is fundamental to the series.
+Morse presents, to some, a reasonably sympathetic personality, despite his sullen and snobbish temperament.
+He is known for his classic Jaguar Mark 2 (a Lancia in the early novels), thirst for English real ale, and love of classical music (especially opera and Wagner), poetry, art and cryptic crossword puzzles.
+In his later career he is usually assisted by Sergeant Robbie Lewis, a partnership and formal friendship which is fundamental to the series.

+Morse uses Lewis’ first name, Robbie for the first time in S5, E5 "Promised Land" before going to face a kidnapper and potential killer.

 Biography

 Family

-Morse's father was a taxi driver, and Morse likes to explain the origin of his additional private income by saying that he "used to drive the Aga Khan".
+Morse's father was a taxi driver.
 In the episode of the television adaptation Cherubim and Seraphim, it is revealed that Morse's parents divorced when he was 12.
 He remained with his mother until her death three years later, upon which he had to return to his father.
 Morse had a dreadful relationship with his stepmother Gwen.
 He claims that he only read poetry to annoy her, and that her petty bullying almost drove him to suicide.
 He has a half-sister named Joyce with whom he is on better terms.
 Morse was devastated when Joyce's daughter Marilyn took her own life.

 Morse prefers to use only his surname, and is generally evasive when asked about his first name, sometimes joking that it is Inspector.
-In The Dead of Jericho and The Wench Is Dead it is noted that his initial is E. At the end of Death Is Now My Neighbour, his name is revealed to be Endeavour.
+"Everyone just calls me Morse.
+I do have a first name."
+In The Dead of Jericho it is remarked that "he had never quite forgiven his parents for christening their only offspring as they had."
+Also in The Dead of Jericho, and in The Wench Is Dead, it is noted that his initial is E. At the end of Death Is Now My Neighbour, his name is revealed to be Endeavour.
 Two-thirds of the way through the television episode based on the book, he gives the cryptic clue "My whole life's effort has revolved around Eve, nine letters".
-In the series, it is noted that Morse's reluctance to use his given name led to his receiving the nickname Pagan while at Stamford School (which Colin Dexter, the author of the Morse novels, attended).
+In the series, it is noted that Morse's reluctance to use his Christian name led to his receiving the nickname Pagan (Deceived by Flight) while at Stamford School (which Colin Dexter, the author of the Morse novels, attended).
 In the novels, Morse's first name came from the vessel HMS Endeavour; his mother was a member of the Religious Society of Friends (Quakers) who have a tradition of "virtue names", and his father admired Captain James Cook.

-Dexter was a fan of cryptic crosswords and named Morse after champion setter Jeremy Morse, one of Dexter's arch-rivals in writing crossword clues.
+Dexter was a fan of cryptic crossword and named Morse after champion setter Jeremy Morse, one of Dexter's arch-rivals in writing crossword clues.
 Dexter used to walk along the bank of the River Thames at Oxford, opposite the boathouse belonging to 22nd Oxford Sea Scout Group; the building is named T.S.
 Endeavour.